Principal & Director

 Jonathan, as the Lawyer for Employers has helped navigate his clients through complex Employment Law legislation, providing them with practical solutions and workplace policies to ensure they abide by their various statutory Employment Law obligations.
 He has a wealth of experience in advising on restructures, redundancies and performance management, as well as extensive knowledge in matters involving restraint of trade, drafting and reviewing employment contracts and advising on contractor arrangements.
 Jonathan is particularly interested in Employment Law issues that concern decision makers and human resource practitioners, and he prides himself on providing practical legal advice that aligns with the strategic objectives of his clients.

 Before joining NB Lawyers, Jonathan worked for a Trade Union as an Industrial Officer, where he gained experience advising union members on termination of employment and workplace bullying issues.
 He also worked at a mid-tier Brisbane-based law firm, where he advised several small- to medium-sized businesses and not-for-profit organisations in all aspects of Employment Law.

 As an expert in Employment Law, Jonathan is regularly asked to present at seminars, conferences, workshops and summits for industry associations, business owners, Human Resources and Boards and Executives.
 With an engaging and personable style, Jonathan is regularly contacted by media outlets to give comments on changes in legislation and significant case.

-Jonathan also holds a board member position with the Not for Profit organisation Safe Haven Community.
-An organisation assisting with accomodation and placement as a preventitive strategy for domestic violence.
+Jonathan holds a board member position with the Not for Profit organisation Safe Haven Community - an organisation assisting with accommodation and placement as a preventative strategy for domestic violence.

-In addtion, Jonathan is a member of the Queensland Malt Whisky Society and Australasian Interim Executive Association.
+In addition, Jonathan is a member of the Queensland Malt Whisky Society and Australasian Interim Executive Association.